dhuvarak-sharma/RTL-Design-And-Synthesis-Sky130/Day 5/README.md

 endmodule
 ```

-From the code, we can infer that there will be latch inference for `sel = 10` or `11`, and thus `y` retains its previous value.
-Let us view the waveform now:
+From the code, it can be inferred that there will be latch inference for `sel = 10` or `11`, and thus `y` retains its previous value.
+Viewing the waveform:

 ![Waveform of incomp_case — latch behaviour for sel=10,11](../images/image53.png)

 In the encircled region, the value of `y` is constant, and is equal to the previous value of `y` (which was low).
-Thus, we can see the latch-like behaviour occurring here as well.
+Thus, the latch-like behaviour can be observed here as well.

 ![Synthesis result of incomp_case — D-Latch inferred](../images/image54.png)

-Even the synthesis tool is showing us that the D-Latch is influencing the output of `y`, as we expected.
+Even the synthesis tool shows that the D-Latch is influencing the output of `y`, as expected.

-> **Golden Rule:** In combinational `always` blocks, always cover every possible input condition — either with a `default` in `case` statements or with a final `else` in `if` chains.
-If you don't need a particular output for certain inputs, assign `y = 0` or any defined value to keep things explicit.
+> **Golden Rule:** In combinational `always` blocks, every possible input condition must be covered — either with a `default` in `case` statements or with a final `else` in `if` chains.
+If a particular output is not needed for certain inputs, assigning `y = 0` or any defined value keeps things explicit.

 ---